-Kehinde Ishangi is a dance artist, educator, scholar, and somatic practitioner.
-She is an Assistant Professor at Florida State University and holds certifications in Franklin Method® (Level 3), GYROTONIC EXPANSION SYSTEM™, STOTT PILATES™, CoreAlign®, and Zena Rommett Floor-Barre®.
+Kehinde Ishangi is a dance artist, film director, educator, scholar, and somatic practitioner.
+She is a tenured Associate Professor at Florida State University and holds certifications in Franklin Method® (Level 3), GYROTONIC EXPANSION SYSTEM™, STOTT PILATES™, CoreAlign®, and Zena Rommett Floor-Barre®.
 Ishangi serves on the Board of Directors of the International Somatic Movement Education and Therapy Association (ISMETA) and is a Registered Somatic Movement Educator and Registered Somatic Dance Educator.
 In addition, Ishangi is the Founder and Director of The Ishangi Institute, created to further her research and application of movement science.
 Her pedagogical approach integrates functional anatomy and somatic techniques within dance studio practices.
-Most recently, she authored a chapter in the 2021 anthology (Re:)Claiming Ballet.
+Most recently, she authored a chapter in the 2021 anthology (Re:)Claiming Ballet; premiered Not My Enemy for which she was nominated "Best First-Time Director"—GI Film Festival San Diego 2023 ; and completed her initial season as program curator and director of Dance in Paris—a month long study abroad program for Florida State University International Programs.

 Ishangi has been an international dance soloist.
 Within The United States, she has performed with Ballethnic Dance Company, Cleo Parker Robinson Dance Ensemble, and KM Dance Project.
 While residing in Paris, France, Ishangi was a performing artist with Compagnie James Carlès and Compagnie Georges Momboye.
 She has danced the repertoire of Martha Graham, Alwin Nikolais, Ronald K. Brown, Donald McKayle, Jawole Zollar, Milton Myers, Iréne Tassembédo, David Roussève, and Katherine Dunham.
 Ishangi performed Boschimanne: living curiosities with KM Dance Project at the 2019 National Performance Network conference and Ancestors at the 2020 Festival International de Danse de Ouagadougou in Burkina Faso, West Africa.